 After a career in teaching and later in executive management, I find my purpose now in my writing.
-I am happiest with my laptop in place, hands on the keyboard, and with Sly, our truly wonderful rescue black Lab snoozing nearby.
+I am happiest with my laptop in place, hands on the keyboard, and with Sly, our truly wonderful rescue black Lab, snoozing nearby.

 Lately, I’ve become more involved in issues at the local level, by supporting IRIS (Integrated Refugee and Immigrant Services) located in New Haven, Connecticut, and by writing letters to my representatives in Congress.
-I’ve been making phone calls and signing petitions—all of which make me sound like the character, Bev, in my new novel, Her Year of Mourning.
+I’ve been making phone calls and signing petitions—all of which make me sound like the character, Bev, in my new novel, Her Year of Mourning (Fall, 2018).
 She is an activist who saw “action” during the 60s and who remains committed in her later years.

-And at this stage in life, I identify with other characters in my novels as well, like Tilda, the main character and recent widow in Her Year of Mourning.
+And at this stage in life, I identify with other characters in my novels as well, like Tilda, the main character in Her Year of Mourning.
 I am concerned about “late life,” about preparing for old age and loss, about what it takes to remain healthy and vital in community life, to be supportive of family and friends and to be loving to those who are around to be loved.
-(I borrowed shamelessly there—from Kurt Vonnegut in the Sirens of Titan.
+(I borrowed shamelessly there—from Kurt Vonnegut in The Sirens of Titan.
 (The actual quote is an epigraph in my new novel—thanks to my dear friend Lori Dietrich who brought it to my attention.)

 Another abiding love, literature, I share through my newsletter.
 (To subscribe, go to “Contact Jean” page and click on the red heart.)
 I actively solicit your comments, creating an online book club of sorts.
 Ideas and discussion nuggets are posted periodically under the tab, “Book Group.”